ahlstromcj/seq66/data/readme.txt

     It is about 99% complete and very useable.

     Currently, manual configuration of the "rc" and "usr" files is necessary.
-    Also supported are separate "ctrl" (MIDI control, input and output) and "mutes" files.
+    Also supported are separate "ctrl" (MIDI control, input and output), "mutes" (toggles of patterns of sequences), "drums" (note mappings) and "playlist" files.
 See the READMEs for more information.

     See the file C:\Program Files(x86)\Seq66\data for README.windows,
     which explains some things to watch for with Windows.